Montonen–Olive duality

 Montonen–Olive duality or electric–magnetic duality is the oldest known example of strong–weak duality or S-duality according to current terminology.
-It generalizes the electro-magnetic symmetry of Maxwell's equations by stating that magnetic monopoles, which are usually viewed as emergent quasiparticles that are "composite" (i.e. they are solitons or topological defects), can in fact be viewed as "elementary" quantized particles with electrons playing the reverse role of "composite" topological solitons; the viewpoints are equivalent and the situation dependent on the duality.
+It generalizes the electric–magnetic symmetry of Maxwell's equations by stating that magnetic monopoles, which are usually viewed as emergent quasiparticles that are "composite" (i.e. they are solitons or topological defects), can in fact be viewed as "elementary" quantized particles with electrons playing the reverse role of "composite" topological solitons; the viewpoints are equivalent and the situation dependent on the duality.
 It was later proven to hold true when dealing with a N = 4 supersymmetric Yang–Mills theory.
 It is named after Finnish physicist Claus Montonen and British physicist David Olive after they proposed the idea in their academic paper Magnetic monopoles as gauge particles? where they state:

 S-duality is now a basic ingredient in topological quantum field theories and string theories, especially since the 1990s with the advent of the second superstring revolution.
 This duality is now one of several in string theory, the AdS/CFT correspondence which gives rise to the holographic principle, being viewed as amongst the most important.
 These dualities have played an important role in condensed matter physics, from predicting fractional charges of the electron, to the discovery of the magnetic monopole.

 Electric–magnetic duality

 The idea of a close similarity between electricity and magnetism, going back to the time of André-Marie Ampère and Michael Faraday, was first made more precise with James Clerk Maxwell's formulation of his famous equations for a unified theory of electric and magnetic fields:

 The symmetry between $\mathbf{E}$ and $\mathbf{B}$ in these equations is striking.
 If one ignores the sources, or adds magnetic sources, the equations are invariant under $\mathbf{E} \rightarrow \mathbf{B}$ and $\mathbf{B} \rightarrow - \mathbf{E}$.

 Why should there be such symmetry between $\mathbf{E}$ and $\mathbf{B}$?
-In 1931 Paul Dirac was studying the quantum mechanics of an electric charge moving in a magnetic monopole field, he found he could only consistently define the wavefunction if the electric charge $e$ and magnetic charge $q$ satisfy the quantization condition:
+In 1931 Paul Dirac was studying the quantum mechanics of an electric charge moving in a magnetic monopole field, and he found he could only consistently define the wavefunction if the electric charge $e$ and magnetic charge $q$ satisfy the quantization condition:

 Note that from the above if just one monopole of some charge $q$ exists anywhere, then all electric charges must be multiples of the unit $2\pi\hbar/q$.
 This would "explain" why the magnitude of the electron charge and proton charge should be exactly equal and are the same no matter what electron or proton we are considering, a fact known to hold true to one part in 1021.
 This led Dirac to state:

 The magnetic monopole line of research took a step forward in 1974 when Gerard 't Hooft and Alexander Markovich Polyakov independently constructed monopoles not as quantized point particles, but as solitons, in a $\operatorname{SU}(2)$ Yang–Mills–Higgs system, previously magnetic monopoles had always included a point singularity.
 The subject was motivated by Nielsen–Olesen vortices.